VladislavSevruk/TypeResolver/ReadMe.md

 of this interface.

 ## Usage
-### Resolve field types
+### Determine field types
-For resolving fields type can be used [FieldTypeResolverImpl](src/main/java/com/github/vladislavsevruk/resolver/resolver/FieldTypeResolverImpl.java).
+To determine fields type [FieldTypeResolverImpl](src/main/java/com/github/vladislavsevruk/resolver/resolver/FieldTypeResolverImpl.java) can be used.
 ```
 FieldTypeResolver fieldTypeResolver = new FieldTypeResolverImpl();
 Field fieldToResolve = ...; // get class field to determine it's type
 Class<?> classWhereFieldDeclared = ...; // get class where field declared
 TypeMeta<?> fieldTypeMeta = fieldTypeResolver.resolveField(classWhereFieldDeclared, fieldToResolve);
 ```
-or with descendant of [TypeProvider](src/main/java/com/github/vladislavsevruk/resolver/type/TypeProvider.java) for classes that use generic parameters at its definition.
+Also you can use subclass of [TypeProvider](src/main/java/com/github/vladislavsevruk/resolver/type/TypeProvider.java) for classes that use generic parameters at its definition.
 ```
 FieldTypeResolver fieldTypeResolver = new FieldTypeResolverImpl();
 Field fieldToResolve = ...; // get class field to determine it's type